oleksandrasmith/Project_8/README.md

 Installation

-To play the game, download the project files and load the index.html file in to your browser.
+To use this directory, download the project files and load the index.html file in to your browser.